 Launch various events and seasons to keep the game engaging.

-Top 9 Tips to make a successful Indie Game
+Top 9 Tips to develop a successful Indie Game in 2022

 If the pros outweigh the cons for you and you are ready to work on your Indie Game Project, here are some tips that will help in developing a successful Indie Game: